szymonmaszke/torchlayers/README.md

 Nightly builds are also available, just prefix tag with `nightly_`.
 If you are going for `GPU` image make sure you have [nvidia/docker](https://github.com/NVIDIA/nvidia-docker) installed and it's runtime set.

+# Contributing

+If you find issue or would like to see some functionality (or implement one), please [open new Issue](https://help.github.com/en/articles/creating-an-issue) or [create Pull Request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).